imbforge/DistancePlotter/README.md

    - the file should be TAB delimited without headers
    - first column should contain the "experiment ID", e.g. 2_4_0
    - second column should contain your desired experiment name
+   - the order of experiments given in this file will determine the order of experiments plotted

 ### Plotting ###
-All fields influence the plot shown on the right hand side instantly and can be revised at any time.
+All fields of the "Plot" tab influence the plot shown on the right hand side instantly and can be revised at any time.
 - select the type of plot
    - density will draw empty areas
    - density (fill) will draw colored areas